AdobeDocs/commerce-knowledge-base.en/help/how-to/general/mbi-creating-and-editing-advanced-calculated-columns.md

 ---
-title: "MBI: Creating and editing advanced calculated columns"
+description: 'For the list of calculated columns that you can create in the Data Warehouse Manager, as well as guidance to ensure you set them up correctly, check out the following articles:'
 labels: MBI,Magento Business Intelligence,analysis,calculated columns,data,data discrepancies,database,how to,reports,Adobe Commerce
+title: 'MBI: Creating and editing advanced calculated columns'
 ---

+# MBI: Creating and editing advanced calculated columns

 [Admin users](https://support.magento.com/hc/en-us/articles/360016731291) have the ability to create and edit certain calculated columns in the Data Warehouse Manager.
 These calculated columns give you the ability to set up the reporting you are looking for to answer key business questions.

 For the list of calculated columns that you can create in the Data Warehouse Manager, as well as guidance to ensure you set them up correctly, check out the following articles: